 While these functions can be useful, you may want to define your own that can be used throughout your codebase.
 That’s where Python modules come in.

-In this tutorial, we’re going to discuss the basics of Python modules, and how to import a module into your code using the Python import statement.
+We’re going to discuss the basics of Python modules.
+We’ll also discuss how to import a module into your code using the Python import statement.

-The benefit of using modules in your code is that they allow you to reference pre-written code that can perform common tasks that come up in many of your programs.
+Modules, sometimes called packages, allow you to reference pre-written code that can perform common tasks that come up in many of your programs.

-For instance, if you are building a complex program that needs to read a lot of data from a file, you could write a module to perform that action.
+For instance, say you are building a complex program that needs to read a lot of data from a file.
+You could write a module to perform that action.
 This means that you can store the file reading code elsewhere, which will help you make your main program easier to read.

 To access a module in Python, you can use the import statement.
 The import statement reads the code in a Python module and allows you to use it in another file.

 Many of the modules you can use in your programs are part of the Python Standard Library.
-This library is part of every Python instance, which means you can import a module contained in the Python Standard Library without installing a module into your system.
+This library is part of every Python instance.
+You can import a module contained in the Python Standard Library without installing a module into your system.
 You can also use pip to install modules, or even create your own.

-import statements appear at the top of every Python file, beneath any comments that may exist.
-This is because importing modules at the top of a file is quicker than doing so later in your code.
+import statements appear at the top of a Python file, beneath any comments that may exist.
+This is because importing modules or packages at the top of a file makes the structure of your code clearer.

 To use the code in a module, we need to reference the unique namespace for the module.
 We can do so by using the dot notation.

-time.sleep” to reference the sleep() function in the time library.
+Then, we use “time.sleep” to reference the sleep() function defined in the time library.
 Dot notation, then, is where the module name is called, followed by a dot, then the name of the function we want to access.

 import time import random